 5. Membrane thickness and color

 Your total cost will greatly vary depending on the membrane thickness you select.
 The following thicknesses are available: 45 in. (budget), 60 (mid-range), 80 (premium).
-A thicker, more expensive membrane offers improved puncture resistance, increased longevity and improved resistance to the harmful UV rays.
+A thicker, more expensive material offers improved puncture resistance, increased longevity and improved resistance to the harmful UV rays.

-6. Higher cost of labor
+6. Higher labor charges

 Another reason for the high cost of TPO roofing is that it is a specialty material.
 As such, it requires particular tools, installation training and experience.